stas-sultanov/docs/process/continous-production.md

 # Plot

 Continuous Production aka **CP** is a flow production method that allows to build most efficient process of transformation **Idea** to **Value** within the software soultion lifecyle.
-Important to define that idea is a concept of actions the implementation of which will lead to an increase in net profit, both cost reduction and revenue increase are considered.
-And by efficiency both time and money are considered.
+Important to define the **Idea** - is a concept of actions the implementation of which will lead to an **increase** in net **profit**.
+By increase in profit both cost reduction and revenue increase are considered and by efficiency both time and money are considered.

 **CP** is adaptive and value-driven approach, read more [here](https://en.wikipedia.org/wiki/Agile_software_development#Adaptive_vs._predictive).
-It means that it is focusesd on adapting quickly to changing realities and at the same time focus on bring value to business as soon as possible.
+It means that it is focused on adapting quickly to rapidly changing circumstances and at the same time on bringing value to the business as soon as possible.

 **CP** is designed in the way that if only today an idea on how to increase a profit has appeared, the company has the most efficient process for a team to transform this idea in actual value.